 To find and extract fossils, you’ll need a geologist’s hammer, occasionally called a fossil hammer and most commonly known as a rock hammer or pick.
-However, they have several other names, including picks, fossil hammers, geology hammers, fossil hunting hammers, etc. I have enjoyed is obtaining and learning about the different geological hammers and tools used for finding and extracting fossils.
-I started with the Estwing bricklayers hammer.
+However, they have several other names, including picks, fossil hammers, geology hammers, fossil hunting hammers, etc. I have enjoyed obtaining and learning about the different geological hammers and tools used for finding and extracting fossils.
+I started with the Estwing bricklayer’s hammer.
 It features a flat chisel back, which is very useful for splitting shale.
 Below I’ll review and discuss several different hammers and tools I’ve used over the past couple of years.

-In fossil collecting, you first need to get the rocks out of the ground.
-Rock picks are great tools for these, slicing into the ground and forcing rocks to move.
+In fossil collecting, most often, you first need to get the rocks out of the ground.
+Rock picks are great tools for this situation, slicing into the ground and forcing rocks to move.
 There are two primary rock types I deal with, limestone and shale.

 Limestone is a natural cement, and locally this means a silty/sandy mix fused with calcite.
 I use direct hammer blows to force open natural planes throughout the rock.
 Or, you can use a chisel and a hammer together.
-However, these are not always flat and often curve and snake through the stone.
+Yet, these planes are not always flat and often curve and snake through the stone.
 Embedded fossils can also create cleavage planes.
-This makes separating limestone a chore, but the different types of hammers can help.
+This makes separating limestone a chore, but the different hammers can help.

-The shale is a fine sediment that is loosely held together and is very fissile.
-This means easily split along natural planes in the rock.
-A hammer with a flat chisel back can be used to split one rock into several flat pieces for inspection.
-There are certainly particular planes within the rock that are easy to separate, and others can be more or less hard to split.
+Shale rock consists of fine sediment loosely cemented together.
+It can be very fissile.
+This means it easily split along natural planes in the rock.
+Using a hammer with a flat chisel back, you can separate it into several flat pieces for inspection.
+There are undoubtedly particular planes within the rock that are easy to separate, and others can be more or less hard to split.
 For precision work, a cold-forged chisel is better.
 Over time, shale will break into very small pieces with exposure to sunlight, water, and the environment.

-The Burgess Shale is a famous 508 million-year-old deposit from the Cambrian period that is found in Western Canada, is explored by carefully splitting the shale using special flat pieces of metal and exposing beautiful preserved soft creatures from half a billion years ago.
+The Burgess Shale is a famous 508 million-year-old deposit from the Cambrian period that is found in Western Canada.
+Workers explore this stratum by carefully splitting the shale using special flat pieces of metal.
+This exposes beautiful, preserved, soft creatures from half a billion years ago.

 In Parks township, we have plants and other creatures in the shale.
-There are layers that are mostly plant fossils, and the layers closer to the limestone can contain crinoids, brachiopods, clams, cephalopods and all sorts of unique fossils.
-However, being preserved in shale can often mean the resulting specimen is much more fragile.
-The specimens themselves are also often fissile.
+Some layers contain mostly plant fossils, and the layers closer to the limestone can contain crinoids, brachiopods, clams, cephalopods, and all sorts of unique fossils.
+But, preservation in shale can often mean the resulting specimen is much more fragile.
+The samples themselves are also often fissile.

 So, these are the tools to use for extraction.
-After going through all the different hammers and extraction tools, I’ll discuss other tools I’ve bought just for fossil hunting.
+After going through all the different hammers and extraction tools, I’ll discuss other tools used only for fossil hunting.

-All of these tools should be used with the proper eye-wear.
+Anyone using these tools must wear the proper eyewear.
 Aside from the potential of flying steel fragments, rock always finds a way to your face.
-Even the smallest tap can bring rock particles to your eyes.
-Always shield your face properly and be aware of your surroundings.
-Especially if people are near.
-I’ve had people within 15 feet of me that get struck with rock fragments when these tools meet the matrix.
+Even lighter strikes can bring rock particles to your eyes.
+Always shield your face correctly and be aware of your surroundings.
+Especially if people are near, spectators can and will get struck from 15 or more feet away with rock fragments when these tools meet the matrix.
 Clear the area of anyone and anything you care about.
 Also, never use a hammer to drive another hammer into a rock.
-That is what cold forged chisels are for.
+That is what cold-forged chisels are for.
 Have fun, but be safe doing it!

-Below you will find personal reviews of real-world amateur use of these tools to collect fossils.
-I have been using these for 18 months at this point.
-When I first started, I searched the internet for how to use these, and came up empty.
-I have figured out what’s best through experience with each tool.
+Below you will find personal reviews of real-world amateur use of these tools for collecting fossils.
+I have been using these for a couple of years at this point.
+When I first started, I searched the internet for how to use these and came up empty.
+So finally, I have figured out what’s best through experience with each tool.

 Estwing Rock Pick – 22 oz. – E3-22P

 If I were to pick one hammer to use for finding fossils, this is it.
-This was the second hammer I purchased.
-I wanted the pick end, which is useful for digging between rocks and tearing up the terrain.
+I purchased this hammer second overall.
+I wanted the pick end, which is helpful for digging between rocks and tearing up the terrain.
 The square hammer portion strikes well and is useful for cracking the hard limestone locally.
 There are three primary grips you can get.
-The leather grip is by far the best looking, but is natural and will wear own quickly.
+The leather grip is by far the best looking but is natural and will wear out quickly.
 The blue rubber grip is modern and probably the best overall grip.
 There is also a bright orange variation.
 The blue rubber grip has aged as well though.

 Use the pick end for prying between layers of rock.
-I have used this end to lightly strike, but should be done with caution and eye-wear.
-It is strictly forbidden to do so by the manufacturer as it highly increases the likelihood of metal flying.
-I use it to try and separate pieces along natural faults in the rock.
+Striking rock faces directly is strictly forbidden by the manufacturer.
+This highly increases the likelihood of metal flying.
+Instead, I use the pick end to try and separate pieces along natural faults in the rock.
 It is very sharp but wears down quickly.
-It can be sharpened as needed.
+You can resharpen the pick end if it becomes dull.
 I have never resharpened mine.

 There are other variations of this rock hammer.
 One has a more extended handle.
 This can be useful for more forceful blows but at a loss of control.
 Also, there is a special edition paleontology version with a leather grip and black painted metal.
 There is a logo with a Tyrannosaurus skull imprinted into the leather.
 While it’s very cool looking, it’s also double or more the price of the standard rubber blue grip version.
 And the blank paint will wear off with use.

 Estwing Rock Pick – 13 oz. – E13P

 The E13P hammer is the smaller version of the 22 oz. pick.
-It’s very useful for light work, but you’ll quickly miss the striking power the 22 oz. provides.
-However, you’ll curse the weight of the heavier one when carrying it, so the 13 oz. has it’s use.
-Unless you are working with softer work, I would make sure the heavier version is nearby to break tougher rock if needed.
-I purchased the version with the leather grip, mostly for looks.
+It’s advantageous for light work, but you’ll quickly miss the striking power that the 22 oz. provides.
+However, you’ll curse the weight of the heavier one when carrying it, so the 13 oz. has its use.
+Unless you are working with softer rock, I would ensure the heavier version is nearby to break more formidable rock if needed.
+I purchased the version with the leather grip, primarily for looks.
 The grip has worn down pretty fast with lots of use.
-There is a clear coating to protect it, and general use in the mud and rocks has worn it away.
+A clear coating protects it, and general use in the mud and rocks has worn it away.

-I would recommend this hammer as one to have in the car with you.
-It is useful if you stop somewhere unplanned and need a rock pick.
-While I wish the black lines in the handle were a useful measurement, they are actually 4 5/8″ center to center, not so useful in the field.
-Geologists will often mark handles with tape at a standard distance, such as 6 inches to use in scale of photos of geological terrain.
+I would recommend this hammer to have in the car with you.
+It is helpful if you stop somewhere unplanned and need a rock pick.
+While I wish the black lines in the handle were a helpful measurement, they are 4 5/8″ center to center, not so valuable for the field.
+Geologists will often mark grips with tape at a standard distance, such as 6 inches, to use in the scale of photos of geological terrain.

 The hammers have nearly the same length.
-The handle is a shorter on the 13 oz. version.
+The handle grip is shorter on the 13 oz version.
 The pick also comes down to a point at a hard angle on the 13 oz. compared to the rounded appearance of the 22 oz.
-The 13oz has a long flat bar past the handle.
-I’ve seen reports of bent handles on some 13 oz., but I would imagine that is rare and can easily be returned and replaced.
+The 13 oz has a long flat bar past the handle.
+I have seen reports of bent handles on some 13 oz., but I would imagine this is rare and can quickly be returned and replaced.

-The 22 oz. is much better at breaking apart a much greater range of rocks.
-The 13 oz. will have a bounce-back action when you hit a rock too big, where the blow won’t bury itself into the rock.
-You’ll come to appreciate the smaller hammer when you are cleaving off bits of matrix from a field specimen.
+The 22 oz is much better at breaking apart a much greater range of rocks.
+The 13 oz will have a bounce-back action when you hit a rock too big, where the blow won’t bury itself into the rock.
+You’ll appreciate the smaller hammer when cleaving off bits of the matrix from a field specimen.

 Estwing Gad Pry Bar – 18″ Forged Geological Tool with Pointed Tip & Chisel End – GP-18

-I’ve only used this a couple of times, but it gets great reviews online.
+I’ve only used this geological tool a couple of times, but it gets excellent reviews online.
 The chisel end is no joke, coming to a wide sharp point.
-It’s highly useful for moving huge rocks with very little force using the lever end.
-The main handle part of the tool has an i-beam shape to provide a great deal of strength when prying.
-As you can see in the detailed photos of the ends, the point actually expands out past the width of the i-beam.
+It’s handy for moving huge rocks with little force using the lever end.
+The central handle part of the tool has an i-beam shape to provide a great deal of strength when prying.
+As you can see in the detailed photos of the ends, the point expands out past the width of the i-beam.

 Estwing Geo/Paleo Rock Pick – 25″ GP-100

 Part of Estwing’s Big Blue line, this pick is excellent for removing large amounts of ground quickly.
-In pulling limestone boulders from the hillsides, it quickly helps to eliminate the loose rock around the boulder.
-It feels smaller in person than it looked online.
-The 25 inch length is true.
+When pulling limestone boulders from the hillsides, it is helpful to eliminate the loose rock around the boulder.
+It feels more petite in person than it looked online.
+The 25-inch length is valid.
 A few strikes on solid rock with the wedge end dinged it up a bit.

-The grip is made for comfort, being made of a spongy rubber.
+The grip is made for comfort and is constructed of spongy rubber.
 The handle is circular.
-The pick end is really good for burying into shale and prying it out of rock outcrops.
+The pick end is perfect for burying into shale and prying it out of rock outcrops.

 The blade and pick end on the Estwing GP-100.